xxx-holic-01/Kubernetes__/README.md

 💠Node Components:
 ▪ Kubelet: Agent running on each node that communicates with the API server and manages containers on the node.
-▪ Container Runtime: Software responsible for running containers, such as Docker or containerd.
+▪ Container Runtime: Software responsible for running containers, such as Docker or contained.

 💠Kube Proxy: Maintains network rules to allow communication between pods and external traffic.

 💠 Controller Plane:
 Etcd: A distributed key-value store that stores the cluster's configuration data and state.

 💠Pods:
 ▪ Basic Building Block: Smallest deployable units in Kubernetes, containing one or more containers sharing the same network namespace.